 We eventually stumbled across an enchanted Japaneese Teahouse.
 Okay, maybe it isn't actually enchanted...but it is to me.

 The woods around it was foggy and it felt like we had stepped into another world.

-In a few short months, we will be back at the Teahouse to get married.
+We recently traveled back at the Teahouse to get married.

 We couldn't think of any place more perfect to say our vows and start this chapter of our lives than the place where our story began together.

 Every person that steps in front of our camera is letting down their guard and allowing us to photograph their most intimate moments.
 Their purest, unfiltered selves.

 As a way of opening ourselves up and returning the vulnerability, we wanted to share more of ourselves with people that trust us enough to document such important days.

 Here is our personal blog.
 You'll find everything here; home renovations, our travels, dumb movie reviews, you name it.
 Get to know us, for real.